-Responsible outcome

 Ref.
-Matter Detail Planned corrective action official/structur Timeframe

-е

-32. Financial and There was inadequate 4 The fixed asset register will Municipal January 2016 Financial

-performance supervision and monitoring of the be updated on a bi-annual Manager onwards controls over

-management financial management functions basis, with reviews will the fixed asset

-of the entity, resulting in the performed by the CFO and CFO register and

-system of financial and internal internal audit. related internal

-controls not preventing, Internal Audit controls will be

-detecting and correcting material 4 Management will ensure that implemented

-non-compliance and material expenditure and capital PMS Manager via the office of

-findings in the annual project the CFO.

-performance report. expenditure is reviewed,

-including supporting Controls over

-documentation. performance

-information will

-4 The Performance be

-Management Consultant and implemented

-KZN CoGTA will assist the during 2016 by

-municipality with regards to the PMS

-the addressing of the Manager, with

-performance information assistance

-findings raised by the from a

-Responsible outcome
+Matter Detail Planned corrective action Responsible official/structur Timeframe e outcome 31.
+Financial and performance management There was inadequate supervision and monitoring of the financial management functions of the entity, resulting in the system of financial and internal controls not preventing, detecting and correcting material non-compliance and material findings in the annual performance report.
+The fixed asset register will be updated on a bi-annual basis, with reviews will performed by the CFO and internal audit.
+Management will ensure that expenditure and capital project expenditure is reviewed, including supporting documentation.
+The Performance Management Consultant and KZN CoGTA will assist the municipality with regards to the addressing of the performance information Manager CFO Internal Audit January 2016 onwards Financial controls over the fixed asset register and related internal controls will be implemented via the office of the CFO.
+Controls over performance information will be implemented during 2016 by the PMS Manager, with assistance

 Ref.
-Matter Detail Planned corrective action official/structur Timeframe

-е

-Auditor-General.
-Performance

-Management

-Consultant and

-KZN CoGTA.

-The necessary

-oversight and

-review will be

-provided by the

-Municipal

-Manager.

-33. Governance The was inadequate review of 4 Management will liase with Municipal January 2016 Meetings will

-predetermined objectives, internal audit to perform Manager onwards be held from

-financial reporting and detailed reviews on asset January 2016

-compliance with applicable management at the Internal Audit onwards with

-legislation by internal audit and municipality. the respective

-audit committee during the year Audit Committee stakeholders.

-which resulting in the internal Recommendations made by

-controls not preventing, internal audit and the audit
+Matter Detail Planned corrective action Responsible official/structur e Timeframe outcome findings raised by the Auditor-General. from a Performance Management Consultant and KZN CoGTA.
+The necessary oversight and review will be provided by the Municipal Manager.
+32. Governance The was inadequate review of predetermined objectives, financial reporting and compliance with applicable legislation by internal audit and audit committee during the year which resulting in the internal Management will liase with internal audit to perform detailed reviews on asset management at the municipality.
+Recommendations made by January 2016 onwards Meetings will be held from January 2016 onwards with the respective stakeholders.

 Ref.
-Matter Detail Planned corrective action Responsible official/structur e Timeframe outcome detecting and correcting material non-compliance and material committee will be adhered to by municipal management. findings in predetermined objectives.
+Matter Detail Planned corrective action Responsible official/structur e Timeframe outcome controls not preventing, detecting and correcting internal audit and the audit committee will be adhered to material non-compliance and material findings in by municipal management. predetermined objectives.